wp-plugins/custom-field-suite/readme.txt

 Tested up to: 3.4
 Stable tag: trunk

-Custom Field Suite is the easiest way to visually manage custom fields.
+Custom Field Suite allows you to visually manage groups of custom fields.

 == Description ==

-Custom Field Suite is a fork of Elliot Condon's [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) plugin.
+Custom Field Suite is a fork of the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) plugin.

-The focus here is on plugin stability through rigorous testing and small, frequent updates.
+The focus here is on plugin stability through small, frequent updates.

 = Field Types =
 * Text (api returns text)